 Global Policy, Local Projects

 Community Carbon Reduction (CCR) mobilises people to work together on reducing the risks of climate change.
-Our focus is on stimulating individuals and organisations to adopt technologies and behaviours that move towards zero carbon (however they choose to define that) using methods of Collective Action.
+Our focus is on stimulating individuals and organisations to engage with programmes that deliver zero carbon technologies and behaviours (however they choose to define that) using methods of Collective Action.
 By mobilising demand for solutions, we enhance programmes supplying those solutions.